apache/spark/docs/ml-guide.md

   />
 </p>

-In the figure above, the PipelineModel has the same number of stages as the original Pipeline, but all Estimators in the original Pipeline have become Transformers.
+In the figure above, the `PipelineModel` has the same number of stages as the original `Pipeline`, but all `Estimator`s in the original `Pipeline` have become `Transformer`s.
-When the PipelineModel's `transform()` method is called on a test dataset, the data are passed through the Pipeline in order.
+When the `PipelineModel`'s `transform()` method is called on a test dataset, the data are passed through the `Pipeline` in order.
 Each stage's `transform()` method updates the dataset and passes it to the next stage.

-Pipelines and PipelineModels help to ensure that training and test data go through identical feature processing steps.
+`Pipeline`s and `PipelineModel`s help to ensure that training and test data go through identical feature processing steps.

 ### Details

-*DAG Pipelines*: A Pipeline's stages are specified as an ordered array.
-The examples given here are all for linear Pipelines, i.e., Pipelines in which each stage uses data produced by the previous stage.
-It is possible to create non-linear Pipelines as long as the data flow graph forms a Directed Acyclic Graph (DAG).
+*DAG `Pipeline`s*: A `Pipeline`'s stages are specified as an ordered array.
+The examples given here are all for linear `Pipeline`s, i.e., `Pipeline`s in which each stage uses data produced by the previous stage.
+It is possible to create non-linear `Pipeline`s as long as the data flow graph forms a Directed Acyclic Graph (DAG).
 This graph is currently specified implicitly based on the input and output column names of each stage (generally specified as parameters).
-If the Pipeline forms a DAG, then the stages must be specified in topological order.
+If the `Pipeline` forms a DAG, then the stages must be specified in topological order.

-*Runtime checking*: Since Pipelines can operate on datasets with varied types, they cannot use compile-time type checking.
-Pipelines and PipelineModels instead do runtime checking before actually running the Pipeline.
+*Runtime checking*: Since `Pipeline`s can operate on datasets with varied types, they cannot use compile-time type checking.  `Pipeline`s and `PipelineModel`s instead do runtime checking before actually running the `Pipeline`.
 This type checking is done using the dataset *schema*, a description of the data types of columns in the `SchemaRDD`.

 ## Parameters

-Spark ML Estimators and Transformers use a uniform API for specifying parameters.
+Spark ML `Estimator`s and `Transformer`s use a uniform API for specifying parameters.

-A [Param](api/scala/index.html#org.apache.spark.ml.param.Param) is a named parameter with self-contained documentation.
+A [`Param`](api/scala/index.html#org.apache.spark.ml.param.Param) is a named parameter with self-contained documentation.
-A [ParamMap](api/scala/index.html#org.apache.spark.ml.param.ParamMap)] is a set of (parameter, value) pairs.
+A [`ParamMap`](api/scala/index.html#org.apache.spark.ml.param.ParamMap)] is a set of (parameter, value) pairs.

 There are two main ways to pass parameters to an algorithm:

 1. Set parameters for an instance.
 E.g., if `lr` is an instance of `LogisticRegression`, one could call `lr.setMaxIter(10)` to make `lr.fit()` use at most 10 iterations.
 This API resembles the API used in MLlib.
 2. Pass a `ParamMap` to `fit()` or `transform()`.
-Any parameters in the ParamMap will override parameters previously specified via setter methods.
+Any parameters in the `ParamMap` will override parameters previously specified via setter methods.

-Parameters belong to specific instances of Estimators and Transformers.
+Parameters belong to specific instances of `Estimator`s and `Transformer`s.
-For example, if we have two `LogisticRegression` instances `lr1` and `lr2`, then we can build a ParamMap with both `maxIter` parameters specified: `ParamMap(lr1.maxIter -> 10, lr2.maxIter -> 20)`.
+For example, if we have two `LogisticRegression` instances `lr1` and `lr2`, then we can build a `ParamMap` with both `maxIter` parameters specified: `ParamMap(lr1.maxIter -> 10, lr2.maxIter -> 20)`.
-This is useful if there are two algorithms with the `maxIter` parameter in a Pipeline.
+This is useful if there are two algorithms with the `maxIter` parameter in a `Pipeline`.

 # Code Examples